 All of rhetoric can be encapsulated by the three rhetorical appeals, described by Aristotle in The Art of Rhetoric.
-When placed in relation to each other, the appeals take a triangular shape, useful for planning and analyzing written and spoken acts of persuasion.
+These appeals are depicted in a triangular diagram where each appeal rests at a point.

-The three corners that make up the triangle is a categorical point of consideration: ethos, logos, and pathos.
-With each occasion, these three points set the boundaries of what is judicious for a given speaker, message, and audience.
+Each corner of the triangle is a categorical point of consideration: ethos, logos, and pathos.
+Speaker, message, and audience mix together to form an occasion in the context of time and place.
+This then set the boundaries of what is judicious for a given speaker, message, and audience.

 For Writing or Speaking: